Jane Air discography: Nevesta

-During the first 10 seconds at the video is playing Jane Air song "Superzvezda".
+During the first 10 seconds, another Jane Air song, "Superzvezda," is playing.

 Lyubit' Lyubov'

-Lyubit' Lyubov' (to love the Love) is the single and EP released by Jane Air in 2011.
-The single includes 3 songs and 1 music video.
+Lyubit' Lyubov' (To Love Love) is a single and EP released by Jane Air in 2011.
+It includes 3 songs and 1 music video.

 Music video

-The video was shot by director "Alexey/MAV/Medyantsev" and presented in 2011.
-During the whole video is shown a man who is riding a bicycle in the city.
-At the fourth minute he stops at the bridge and is shown as blindfolded with a bandage with a label "Любить любовь".
-And then appear much more blindfolded people on motorcycles which follow the main hero.
+The video was shot by director "Alexey/MAV/Medyantsev," and presented in 2011.
+The video depicts a man riding his bicycle in the city.
+At the four minute mark, he stops at a bridge, and is shown with his eyes covered by a bandage, reading "Любить любовь".
+At this point, more blindfolded people riding motorcycles appear, following the original man.